hitobito/development/README.md

 Additionally you need **git** to be installed and configured.

  🐧 This manual focuses on Linux/Ubuntu.
-Hitobito development also runs on other plattforms with some adjustments.
+Hitobito development also runs on other platforms with some adjustments.
  Follow the prerequisits in section _[Windows preparation][windows_preparation]_ to set up a Windows platform for Hitobito development, before continuing below.

 [windows_preparation]: #windows-preparation